Ghaidagharaibeh-dot/reading-notes/read402.md

 ## For loop

-A for loop is a control structure that allows us to repeat certain operations by incrementing and evaluating a loop counter.
+ Repeat certain operations by incrementing and evaluating a loop counter.

 ## While Loop

-The while loop is Java's most fundamental loop statement.
-It repeats a statement or a block of statements while its controlling Boolean-expression is true.
+Is a loop  to repeats a block of statements while  controlling is true.

 ## Do-While Loop

-The do-while loop works just like the while loop except for the fact that the first condition evaluation happens after the first iteration of the loop.
+The same as the while loop but it execute the first condition wheather the condition is true or false
 ## For-Each loop

 Executes a certain block of code with the length of the provided array.